hhariri/hhariri.github.io/_posts/2008-05-01-windows-communication-foundation.md

   _elasticsearch_indexed_on: '2008-05-01 10:58:00'
 comments: true
 ---
-Next week (finally) "Introducción a Windows Communication Foundation" will hit the book stores.
+Next week (finally) "Introduccion a Windows Communication Foundation" will hit the book stores.
 It's the first book I've authored entirely on my own, and for now I can say that I won't be writing another for at least a few years.
 It drains a lot out of you.
 It's been a fun and at times frustrating ride, but at the end of the day, it's good to see your work completed.

 <a href="http://hhariri.files.wordpress.com/2008/05/7.png"><img class="alignnone size-full wp-image-657" title="7" src="http://hhariri.files.wordpress.com/2008/05/7.png" alt="" width="166" height="244" /></a>